Sugar-pack/go-tools-k8s/README.md

 # Minikube Deployment Guide

-This guide provides step-by-step instructions to deploy a Go application to a local Kubernetes cluster using Minikube with 3 replicas.
+This guide provides step-by-step instructions to deploy a Go application to a local Kubernetes cluster using Minikube with 3 replicas and access the pprof server of one of the pods.

 ## Prerequisites